 Job applicants, current and former Devon Freewheelers employees & Volunteers

 When individuals apply to work at Devon Freewheelers, we will only use the information they supply to us to process their application and to monitor recruitment statistics.
-Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Criminal Records Bureau we will not do so without informing them beforehand unless the disclosure is required by law.
+Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Disclosure & Barring Service, we will not do so without informing them beforehand unless the disclosure is required by law.